Kyungminchung/Kyungminchung/README.md

 - 👋 Hi, I’m @Kyung-Min Chung
-- I'm an Artist with a heart full of Passion but a Corrupted Memory Card.
+- I'm an Artist with a Heart Full of Passion but a Corrupted Memory Card.
 Due to the nature of my afflictions, I will one day lose my memories, including having ever written this.
-I greatly value the moments that I have remaining and hope to use that time with my art to leave this world slightly brighter and more beautiful than when I entered it.
+I greatly value the moments that I have remaining and hope to use that time with my Art to leave this world slightly brighter and more beautiful than when I entered it.